leejcw/Lookout/README.md

 ## Special Thanks
 I would like to extend my thanks to the Apple engineers who critiqued the UI and usability of my app as I worked.
 It was important for me that my app was aesthetically pleasing and made sense to others as well, so that it would not be a tool that only I could take advantage of.

+## Please download the available binary.
+### OS X El Capitan only.
+Please email leejcw@gmail.com for Yosemite or source.